intelie/python-openidconnect/README.md

 IMPLEMENTATION DETAILS
 ----------------------

-*Oidclib* defines a new server, `OpenIDConnectServer`, which replaces entirely oauthlib's pre-configured server.
+*Oidclib* defines a new server, `OpenIDConnectServer`, which replaces oauthlib's pre-configured server.
 Note that this server **can only** handle OIDC requests, i.e., it will fail with regular OAuth2 requests.
 A full-featured server is on the planning, though.